pip-services/pip-services-docs/content/en/python/messaging/queues/locked_message.md

 #### expiration_time
 The expiration time for the message lock.
-If it is None then the message is not locked.
+If it is None, then the message is not locked.

 > **expiration_time**: datetime.datetime